axelvaldez/radical-companies/_posts/rCompanies/rHATCHERY/2022-05-16-rHatchery.markdown

   <td style="text-align:right; width:10em; font-style:italic; padding-right:1em; border-right:1px solid black; ">When?</td>
   <td>
    <ul>
-    <li>We don’t charge the first few, but we’ll insist on being co-owners of what results.</li>
+    <li>We either charge a hefty fee or we become co-owners of what the company that results.</li>
    </ul>
   </td>
  </tr>